 - Your credit report, or credit history, which is a record of your loans, credit cards and other credit products over the past several years, including any defaults or bankruptcies.
 Your credit report determines your credit rating, a numerical score that rates your ability to pay back credit on time.

-- Your current financial situation, as mentioned above, including how much you own and how much you owe.
+- Your current financial situation, as mentioned above, including how much you earn, the assets you own, your regular expenses and how much other debt you have.

-- The loan you’re looking to apply for, and whether or not this is reasonable given your circumstances.
+- The loan you’re looking to apply for and the amount, and whether or not it’s suitable given your circumstances.

 Having analysed your finances, your lender will typically then decide whether or not you’re eligible for the loan that you’d like to take out.
-If they think you’re capable of repaying the loan, then they will likely grant you pre-approval.
+If it thinks you’re capable of repaying the loan, then it will likely grant you pre-approval.
 It’s important to remember, as discussed above, that this doesn’t mean you will automatically be granted that loan when it comes time to buy.

 If you’re currently considering a home loan, the comparison table below displays some of the variable rate home loans on our database with links to lenders’ websites that are available for first home buyers.
 This table is sorted by Star Rating (highest to lowest), followed by comparison rate (lowest-highest).
 Products shown are principal and interest home loans available for a loan amount of $350K in NSW with an LVR of 80% of the property value.